Soluto/IdentityServer.Contrib.JsonWebKeyAdapter/README.md

 # IdentityServer.Contrib.JsonWebKeyAdapter
-A small nuget package allow to work with JsonWebKey instead of X509Certificate.
+A small library that allows working with JsonWebKey instead of X509Certificate.
-This is usefull when the key are stored in HSM for example, and the private key cannot be extracted.
-In this cases, it is easier to represent the public key as JsonWebKey instead of X509Certificate.
+This is useful when the key is stored in HSM and the private key cannot be extracted for example.
+In these cases, it is easier to represent the public key as JsonWebKey instead of X509Certificate.

 ##Getting Started:##
-Implement the ```ISigningService``` interface.
-Than, register it:
+Implement the ```ISigningService``` interface and register it:

 ```csharp
     var factory = new IdentityServerServiceFactory();